NBA Basketball Awards: Expert Techniques for Sports Bettors

-Finally, since 1955-56, the NBA MVP has gone to a point guard 11 times, a shooting guard seven times, a small forward nine times, a power forward nine times, and a center 26 times.
-The trend of giving the award to centers will likely change in the years to come as the NBA becomes an increasingly perimeter-based game.
+Finally, since 1955-56, the NBA MVP has gone to a point guard 11 times, a shooting guard seven times, a small forward nine times, a power forward 12 times, and a center 26 times.
+The trend of giving the award to centers will likely change in the years to come as NBA basketball becomes an increasingly perimeter-based game.

 Coach of the Year

-How it Works: The NBA honours the league’s best clipboard carrier every season with the Coach of the Year Award.
+How It Works: The NBA honors the league’s best clipboard carrier every season with the Coach of the Year Award.
 The award was first given out in 1963 to Harry Gallatin, after he led the St. Louis Hawks to 48 wins and a playoff berth in his first year with the team.

-Not many people bet on the NBA back then, but if they did, the Hawks would have been a fabulous bet as the team won just 29 games the previous season.
+Not many people bet on NBA futures back then, but the Hawks would have been a fabulous bet as the team won just 29 games the previous season.

 Sixth Man of the Year

-How it Works: The NBA honours the league’s best reserve every season with the Kia Sixth Man of the Year Award.
-The award was first given in 1983 to Philly super sub Bobby Jones, and has been handed out to 30 different players over the past 35 years.
+How It Works: The NBA honors the league’s best reserve every season with the Kia Sixth Man of the Year Award.
+The award was first given in 1983 to Philly super sub Bobby Jones and has been handed out to 30 different players over the past 38 years.
 In order to qualify for the award, a player must come off the bench in more games than he starts.

 Sixth men may come in all shapes and sizes, but more often than not the Sixth Man of the Year is a shooting guard or swingman who provides instant offense off the bench.

-Unique Considerations: Sixth men may come in all shapes and sizes, but more often than not the Sixth Man of the Year is a shooting guard or swingman who provides instant offense off the bench.
-Since it was first awarded in 1982-83, the award has gone to a point guard three times, a shooting guard 15 times, a small forward nine times, a power forward six times, and a center twice.
+Unique Considerations: Sixth men may come in all shapes and sizes, but the Sixth Man of the Year is most often a shooting guard or swingman who provides instant offense off the bench.
+Since it was first awarded in 1982-83, the award has gone to a point guard three times, a shooting guard 17 times, a small forward nine times, a power forward six times, and a center three times.

 Defensive Player of the Year

-How it Works: The NBA honours the league’s best ball stopper every season with the Kia Defensive Player of the Year Award.
+How It Works: The NBA honors the league’s best ball stopper every season with the Kia Defensive Player of the Year Award.
 The award was first given in 1983 to Bucks guard Sidney Moncrief, a man so fast he will have cleaned his attic, done the dishes, and filed his taxes by the time you finish this sentence.

-Since it was first awarded in 1982-83, the award has gone to a point guard twice, a shooting guard four times, a small forward three times, a power forward four times, and a center 22 times.
+Since it was first awarded in 1982-83, the award has gone to a point guard twice, a shooting guard four times, a small forward three times, a power forward five times, and a center 24 times.

-One thing that isn’t likely to change is that the Defensive Player of the Year is seldom the best player on his team.
-David Robinson and Kevin Garnett are the only Defensive Players of the Year recipients to have also won MVP awards.
+Note that the Defensive Player of the Year is seldom the best player on his team.
+David Robinson, Kevin Garnett, and Giannis Antetokounmpo are the only Defensive Players of the Year recipients to have also won MVP awards.